johncip/uva/README.md

 Java solutions submitted to UVa Online Judge must be in a public class called Main, and in the default package.
 Rather than rename my classes, I just remove them from the build path.
 This means that only one solution folder can be on the build path at a time.
 Util can always be on the build path.

 ### Misc
-"The Blocks Problem" and maybe one or two others, used a stack implementation which was not generic and which I later removed in favor of a generic one as later problems called for stacks of things other than ints.
+"The Blocks Problem" (and I think at least one other) used a stack implementation that wasn't generic and which I later removed in favor of a generic one as later problems called for stacks of things other than ints.